liutairan/liutairan.github.io/projects/trust_hsi.md

 * Proposed various extensions of this approach to multiple subjects

-The details will be unveiled later.
+The details of this project will be unveiled later.